delph-in/pydelphin/docs/tutorials/itsdb.rst

 NOTE: parsed 2 / 3 sentences, avg 887k, time 0.04736s
 >>> ts.write(path='tsdb/current/matrix')

-Note that processing does not write results to disk, but stores them in memory.
-By writing with TestSuite's :meth:`~delphin.itsdb.TestSuite.write` method using the `path` parameter, the results can be written to a new profile.
+Processing a testsuite that has a path (that is, backed by files on disk) will write the results to disk.
+Processing an in-memory testsuite will store the results in-memory.
+For other options please see the API documentation for :meth:`TestSuite.process
+<delphin.itsdb.TestSuite.process>`, specifically the `buffer_size`
+parameter.
+When the results are all in-memory, you can write them to disk with TestSuite's :meth:`~delphin.itsdb.TestSuite.write` method with the `path` parameter.

 .. warning::